oppia/creator-documentation/docs/admins/guide.rst

 Developing a Story Outline
 ---------------------------

 Usually a topic will have one story that will span across different lessons.
 At this stage, you will draft a high-level story for each lesson.
+As far as possible, try to make the content universal and free from culture or country-specific references.

 Stories are what make Oppia lessons so engaging for learners.
 You don't have to overdo it with the story details and plot—after all, the concept being taught should be driving the lessons forward.
 You want just enough of a story arc to keep learners engaged and empathetic with your main character.
 Like any good story, there should be a challenge for your protagonist (a possible trap or misconception) that they overcome; with the learner also feeling that accomplishment by the end of the lesson.